dh-mcarthur/bridgepoint/8298_raven_phase1_documentation/8298_Analysis_Note.md

 A review of the BridgePoint utilities implementing the MASL import and export functionality as described in [[2.6]](#2.6) led to the following derived documentation requirements

-1. The conversion of MASL projects and domains into xtUML model files is to be summarized in a concise prescriptive document.
+<a id="4.1"></a>4.1.
+The conversion of MASL projects and domains into xtUML model files is to be summarized in a concise prescriptive document.

-2. The exporting of a xtUMLA package or component into an equivalent MASL domain is to be summarized in a concise, prescriptive document.
+<a id="4.2">4.2.
+The exporting of a xtUMLA package or component into an equivalent MASL domain is to be summarized in a concise, prescriptive document.

-3. The recommendations and practices associated with the preferred operation of the MASL import and export implementation is to be summarized in a concise, prescriptive document.
+<a id="4.3">4.3.
+The recommendations and practices associated with the preferred operation of the MASL import and export implementation is to be summarized in a
+concise, prescriptive document.

-4. The step-by-step instructions for the import of a MASL domain, modification inside BridgePoint and export to a MASL domain is to be presented in a tutorial-style document.
+<a id="4.4">4.4.
+The step-by-step instructions for the import of a MASL domain, modification inside BridgePoint and export to a MASL domain is to be presented in
+a tutorial-style document.

-5. All documents are to be largely text with few screenshots, expect where essential.
+<a id="4.5">4.5.
+All documents are to be largely text with few screenshots, expect where essential.

-6. All documents are to be delivered as a single HTML file with a single subfolder of referenced artifacts (images, linked docs, etc.) if necessary
+<a id="4.6">4.6.
+All documents are to be delivered as a single HTML file with a single subfolder of referenced artifacts (images, linked docs, etc.) if necessary

-7. All documents are to be paginated as a single continuous page.
+<a id="4.7">4.7.
+All documents are to be paginated as a single continuous page.

-8. Primary page formatting is to be consistent with existing content displayed on the online website xtUML.org.
+<a id="4.8">4.8.
+Primary page formatting is to be consistent with existing content displayed on the online website xtUML.org.

-9. While preparing these documents, if the existing BridgePoint documentation is found to be lacking, issue(s) shall be raised to describe the need for improvements
+<a id="4.9">4.9.
+While preparing these documents, if the existing BridgePoint documentation is found to be lacking, issue(s) shall be raised to
+describe the need for improvements